Let Oomnitza be your single source of truth!

 - In the Information tab, you will notice that the RFPIO email is referenced in the field {{email}} that you created in Creating custom mappings.
 If you did not create this custom mapping, you can replace the value {{email}} in the URL with the correct field or user id.

 - Select the Response tab.
 For troubleshooting purposes, you can map the Response field {{response}} to a custom long text Oomnitza field.
 Once you have the entire response, you can then map to individual JSON values to custom fields.
-To create a custom field, go to People>Customization in Oomnitza.
-For further information, see Creating Custom Fields in Oomnitza.
+To create a custom field, click Configuration > Data model > Field Configuration and select Users from the list.
+See Creating Custom Fields in Oomnitza.

 For further information, refer to the RFPIO API Documentation: Get User Details.